Choosing Window Frame Colours for Your Home

 White Windows

-An extension for South Coast home has white windows and doors to match the property’s original New England design.
+South Coast home extension has white windows and doors to match the property’s original New England design

 Why choose white frames?